VHARAN-90/geethikamusic/README.md

-# 🎵 Harsha Music Player
+# 🎵 Geethika Music Player

 A modern, feature-rich music player built with React, TypeScript, and the YouTube API.
 Search, play, and organize your favorite music with an intuitive interface and powerful features.